dictation-toolbox/natlink/readme.md

  - Install Dragon NaturallySpeaking
  - Install Python (32 bit required), and make sure to check the box to add it to your PATH
  - Pip install your desired extra packages (e.g. dragonfly)
- - Download and run the Natlink installer.
+ - Download and run the Natlink installer
  - Put a .natlink file in your home directory (see example below)
  - Add your scripts
  - Start Dragon